What causes throwing up yellow bile and how to stop it

 Avoid smoking and drinking: Smoking cigarettes dries the mucous membranes and saliva that are essential in cushioning and guarding the windpipe, potentially leading to bile vomiting.
 Drinking alcohol may irritate the esophagus and relax the lower esophageal sphincter, creating the ideal environment for reflux and subsequent vomiting bile to occur.
 Throwing up bile after drinking in excess is also a common occurrence.

 Small frequent meals: This may lessen the pressure on the intestine.
-Meals that are large may pressurize the digestive system into working hard to digest and therefore the pyloric valve may dysfunction leading to bile reflux.
+Large meals may pressure the digestive system into working hard to digest; therefore, the pyloric valve may dysfunction, leading to bile reflux.

 Sitting upright after eating: Waiting two-to-three hours after meals to lay down allows food time for digestion, promoting better digestive health.